Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Tax class to tax class](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TaxClassToTaxClass.png "[Tax class to tax class]")

 This extension is used to map a tax class attribute to a tax class attribute.
+The tax class attribute is Actindo specific and therefore needs a special extension for mapping.
 This mapping is only used when the tax class is maintained in a separate attribute and not included to the price attribute.

 ### Possible data type mappings